ch3k1/squidmagic/README.md

 apt-get -y install squid3
 ```

-## simple squid3 configuration to Allow all machines to all sites ( configuration file /etc/squid3/squid.conf)
+## simple squid3 configuration to Allow all machines to all sites

 ```
-http_access allow all
+Add the following to the /etc/squid3/squid.conf file http_access allow all
 ```